noplacenoaddress/RNMnetwork/Neural Network/Personal consideration/1 - Catholic church.md

 This is a scandal.
 In this place parents try to eat them son.
 And I'm victim of.

+Who are those pederast and mentally hill?

+- Old perverts belonging to prominent families of the nobility.
+- Elements of large noble families resulting from incest or others monstrosities.
+Many times locked up in convents through this technology they perpetuate sexual violence and abuse over children.

 ### Stalkers

 ![Stalkers](http://telecomlobby.com/Images/unnamed.jpg)